Singapore’s Personal Data Protection Act (PDPA), Compliance

 - Any other organization or category if personal data that may be prescribed.

-Data intermediaries within Singapore are also exempt from the scope and jurisdiction of the PDPA, provided that such intermediaries are processing the personal data of Singaporean citizens on behalf of and for the purposes of another business or organization, that is pursuant to a contract which is made in writing or otherwise evidenced, and as such only have obligations to the PDPA in relation to the following:
+Data intermediaries within Singapore are also exempt from the scope and jurisdiction of the PDPA, provided that such intermediaries are processing the personal data of Singaporean citizens on behalf of and for the purposes of another business or organization, that is pursuant to a contract that is made in writing or otherwise evidenced, and as such only have obligations to the PDPA in relation to the following:

 - The protection of personal data under their control or in their possession, by taking reasonable security measures and arrangements to prevent the unauthorized collection, access, use, copying, modification, disclosure, or disposal of said personal data.